Huotes/CommitMaker/README.md

 Chuck Norris can hit you so hard that he can actually alter your DNA.
 Decades from now your descendants will occasionally clutch their heads and yell 'What The Hell was That?'.

 Yuvraj's Batting- 1 1 0 1 1 1 0 0 1 0 0 1 0 1 0 1 0 1 1 0 W.He has specialization in Digital Electronics.

+Chuck Norris' house has no doors, only walls that he walks through.